markramach/spring-boot-prototype-docker/README.md

 ### Dockerfile

-At this point you will have a complete runnable Spring Boot jar file in the projects target directory.
-If you take a look at the src/main/docker/Dockerfile contained in the project, you will notice that this artifact is referenced in an `ADD` command.
+At this point you will have a complete runnable Spring Boot jar file in the project's target directory.
+If you take a look at the [src/main/docker/Dockerfile](https://github.com/markramach/spring-boot-prototype-docker/blob/master/src/main/docker/Dockerfile) contained in the project, you will notice that this artifact is referenced in an `ADD` command.
 This command instructs docker to add the jar file to the container image.

 	FROM java:8
 	ADD spring-boot-prototype-docker.jar spring-boot-prototype-docker.jar